Lancet-Countdown/Lancet-Countdown-2026/WG3/3.5-HealthCare Sector Emissions/Methods/README.md

 -	I = identity matrix.
 -	A = technical coefficient matrix.

-The multiplier matrix M represents the total (direct plus indirect) environmental requirements per until of final demand, and is derived from the Leontief invers matrix combined with environmental intensity coefficients, shown by the following formula:
+The multiplier matrix M represents the total (direct plus indirect) environmental requirements per until of final demand, and is derived from the Leontief invers matrix combined with environmental intensity coefficients, shown by the following formula [https://pymrio.readthedocs.io/en/latest/math.html]:

 M = SL